Transparency in the financial world has traditionally been lacking.

-Mutual funds are a collection of assets ranging from stocks, bonds, real estate (REITS) and other asset classes.
-To make the funds operate, fees and expenses must be charge or assessed.
-When a mutual fund is purchased a prospectus of the fund (disclosure) and its goals are always included in sales process.
-In the prospectus is a full disclosure of fees and expenses, however many who buy mutual funds rarely understand all of them.
+Mutual funds collect assets ranging from stocks, bonds, real estate (REITs), and other asset classes.
+To make the funds operate, fees and expenses must be charged or assessed.
+When a mutual fund has purchased a fund’s prospectus (disclosure), its goals are included in the sales process.
+In the prospectus is full disclosure of fees and expenses; however, many who buy mutual funds rarely understand all of them.

 Most mutual fund owners easily understand the cost to acquire the fund (loads) and the cost to run the fund (expense ratio).
-However, what is rarely understood is how the fund buys and sell the assets in the fund.
+However, what is rarely understood is how the fund buys and sells the assets in the fund.
 These are known as the “invisible” fees.

-The amount of buying and selling during a year is calculated and disclosed in a term known as “turnover” ratio.
+The amount of buying and selling during a year is calculated and disclosed in a term known as the “turnover” ratio.
 This term refers to the percentage of assets that are sold or assets purchased during the year.
-The amount of turnover ratios greatly with the type of mutual fund.
-Funds that are actively managed would tend to have a higher turnover ratio as the fund managers are attempting to increase the yield on the overall fund.
-The opposite would also probably be true, fund passively managed would tend to have a lower turnover ratio.
+The number of turnover ratios can vary significantly with the type of mutual fund.
+Funds that are actively managed would tend to have a higher turnover ratio as the fund managers attempt to increase the yield on the overall fund.
+The opposite would also probably be true: funds passively managed to have a lower turnover ratio.

 Why is this important?
-It is important for two reasons, when an asset is sold, a potential taxable event could occur.
-The second reason is this: every time an asset is bought or sold a sales expense is incurred.
-This expense is prior to the calculation of the expense ratio and is in addition to the expense ratio.
+It is important for two reasons when an asset is sold, a potentially taxable event may occur.
+The second reason is this: every time an asset is bought or sold, a sales expense is incurred.
+This expense is before the calculation of the expense ratio and is in addition to the expense ratio.

-While it is difficult to actually know what this expense really is, common sense would dictate that a lower turnover ratio would translate to lower acquisition and selling expenses.
-This expense is known as the “invisible” expense, few know about it and almost no one knows what the actual expense of it is in any specific mutual fund.
+While it is difficult to know what this expense is, common sense would dictate that a lower turnover ratio would translate to lower acquisition and selling expenses.
+This expense is known as the “invisible” expense, few know about it, and almost no one knows what the actual expense of it is in any specific mutual fund.

-It simply is not disclosed, why?
-It is not disclosed because the SEC does not require it to be disclosed.
+It is not disclosed: why?
+It is not revealed because the SEC does not require it to be disclosed.
 An article in US News and World Report said this about the undisclosed hidden fee:

 Transaction costs.
-A 2007 study by Edelen, Evans and Kadlec found U.S. stock mutual funds have an average transaction cost of 1.44 percent per year, which is not included in the expense ratio.
+A 2007 study by Edelen, Evans, and Kadlec found U.S. stock mutual funds have an average transaction cost of 1.44 percent per year, which is not included in the expense ratio.
 These fees are not found in most prospectuses and can be challenging to determine. http://money.usnews.com/money/blogs/the-smarter-mutual-fund-investor/2015/03/04/the-mutual-fund-fees-we-dont-talk-about

-If you invest in mutual funds (as 53.2 million Americans do, 43% of all American households) ask the right questions before you make any final decision.
+If you invest in mutual funds (as 53.2 million Americans do, 43% of all American households), ask the right questions before making any final decision.

 - What is the expense ratio of the fund? (cost of running the fund)

-- What are the costs to acquire the fund? (loads)
+- What are the costs of acquiring the fund? (loads)

 - Ask your broker what the turnover ratio is on the recommended mutual fund. (buy and sell assets)